Edmonton LRT: Rolling stock

 The rolling stock of the Capital Line is composed of trains of either Siemens-Duewag U2 or Siemens SD-160 cars.
 ETS operates 37 U2 cars, some of which have been in operation since the system opened in 1978.
 ETS also operates 57 SD-160 cars, of which 37 were ordered between 2005 and 2007, with the first cars entering revenue service on January 27, 2009.
 An additional 20 cars were purchased in 2010 and 2011 for use in the Metro Line and were delivered from March 2012 to April 2013.

 The Capital Line uses five-car trains during peak hours, four-car trains on weekends, and two-car trains are used for late night service.
-The Metro Line will operate three-car trains until the permanent NAIT station is opened, as the temporary NAIT station can only accommodate three-car trains.
-The permanent station will be 125 metres long to accommodate a five-car train.
+The Metro Line operated three-car trains until the permanent NAIT/Blatchford Market station opened, as the temporary NAIT station could only accommodate three-car trains.
+The permanent station is 125 metres long to accommodate a five-car train.
 All other extensions to the Capital and Metro lines will have five-car platforms.

-The future Valley Line (currently under construction) will initially use new low-floor Bombardier Flexity Freedom vehicles.
-Forty other new low-floor LRT vehicles were ordered in 2021 from Hyundai Rotem for the Valley Line, to be put in service when the West extension to Lewis Farms opens.
+The Valley Line uses low-floor Bombardier/Alstom Flexity Freedom vehicles.
+The vehicles used in Edmonton are composed of seven articulated segments, and run as single trains or may be coupled together.
+Forty six more low-floor LRT vehicles were ordered in 2021 from Hyundai Rotem for the Valley Line, to be put in service when the West extension to Lewis Farms opens.

 Safety and security

 All LRT stations are monitored by CCTV cameras.
 All trains are equipped with operator alert systems which allow passengers to contact the train operator in the event of an emergency.
 Likewise, all stations are equipped with blue emergency help phones which connect with ETS Security.
 The stations are patrolled by transit peace officers.

 Despite the security measures, there have been several incidents on trains or at stations.
-In 2008, there were 328 crimes against persons reported on transport property.

 Some of the most serious incidents include: